2. Certifications and Other Proposal Requirements

 2.2 System for Award Management (SAM) Registration

-Offerors are encouraged to register with SAM prior to submitting a proposal.
+Offerors are encouraged to register with SAM prior to submitting a proposal in order to account for a potentially significant wait time in granting an active registration.
 To be eligible for SBIR awards, firms must be registered under the applicable North American Industry Classification System (NAICS) codes.
 For SBIR Phase I and II awards these codes are 541713 or 541715.
-Offerors without an active SAM registration by the proposal due date will be ineligible for award.
-Offerors who started the registration process but did not complete the registration by the proposal due date will be ineligible for award.
+Offerors without an active SAM registration by the beginning of the contract negotiation period (section 1.4) will be ineligible for award.
+Offerors who started the registration process but did not complete the registration by the contract negotiation period will be ineligible for award.

 Offerors who are not registered should consider applying for registration immediately upon receipt of this solicitation.
 Typically, SAM registration and updates to SAM registration have required a processing period of several weeks.
 Offerors and contractors may obtain information on SAM registration and annual confirmation requirements at https://www.sam.gov/SAM/pages/public/index.jsf or by calling 866-606-8220.